Generic Vanishing, 1-forms, and Topology of Albanese Maps

 \subsection{linearity of 1-forms admitting zeros}

-By Theorem \ref{thm:perverse}, $\pi(\SS(\bbR (a\circ \tau)_*\bbC_{X'})) $ is a linear subspace of the vector space $ H^0(A_X, \Omega_{A_X}^1)$.
-Thus one can wonder whether the set $W(X)$ is also a finite union of vector subspaces of $H^0(X,\Omega_X^1)$.
+By Theorem \ref{thm:perverse}, $\pi(\SS(\bbR (a\circ \tau)_*\bbC_{X'})) $ is a linear subspace of the vector space $ H^0(X, \Omega_{X}^1)$.
+From the point of view of Theorem \ref{thm:etale linearity} and Remark \ref{resonance-1-form with zero}, one may wonder whether the set $W(X)$ is also a finite union of vector subspaces of $H^0(X,\Omega_X^1)$.
 Such a statement is true for the set of global holomorphic tangent vector fields with zeros due to the work of Carrell and Lieberman \cite{CL73}.